Understanding Section 43B of the Income Tax Act

 Commission or Bonus to Employees

 It means an actual bonus or commission paid to employees.
-It does not include dividends payable to the employees in the capacity of shareholders.
+It does not include dividends payable to employees in their capacity as shareholders.

 Interest on Loans/Advances